hobby-kube/guide/README.md

 | kube2 | 10.8.23.94                 | 10.0.1.2             |
 | kube3 | 10.8.23.95                 | 10.0.1.3             |

+Please note that Hetzner Cloud doesn't provide a private network interface, but it's perfectly fine to run Wireguard on the public interface.
+Just make sure to use the public IP addresses and the public network interface (eth0).

 In this scenario, a configuration file for kube1 would look like this:

 ```sh